Bankruptcy Rates Dropping Tennessee Still Going Broke

 The new administration in Washington DC is promising change when it comes to building up businesses around the country, and no state in the US could use that kind of fair weather near as much as the state of Tennessee can.

-Even though bankruptcy rates in the state of Tennessee are at 10 year lows as of the December 2016 report, Tennessee still leads the country when it comes to household and business bankruptcy types – and honestly it isn’t even close.
+Even though bankruptcy rates in the state of Tennessee are at 10-year lows as of the December 2016 report, Tennessee still leads the country when it comes to household and business bankruptcy types – and honestly, it isn’t even close.
+Latest trend reports that bankruptcy rates dropping Tennessee still going broke.

 Combine that with rising interest rates, banks that are interested in offering more loans, and home purchases shooting through the roof in Tennessee and you’re looking at a really dangerous situation that can spiral out of control at almost any point in time.
 Our BLC Law Center sole mission is to help Southern California Residents who are facing tough financial situations.